-In this section, we extend the proposed model to handle polynomials of any function of the features.
-As an example, consider the logarithms of the features in a $2$-dimensional case:
+In this section, we extend the proposed model to handle polynomials of any functions of the features.
+As an example, consider the logarithms of the features in the $2$-dimensional case:

-In the general case, to model interactions between features and $n_g$ functions $g_1, \ldots, g_{n_g}$ of the features we redefine the object-tensor as follows:
+In the general case, to model interactions between $n_g$ functions $g_1, \ldots, g_{n_g}$ of the features we redefine the object-tensor as follows:

 where